-Xavier School is also an IB World School, authorized to offer the International Baccalaureate Diploma Program (IBDP), a rigorous and innovative academic program recognized by universities worldwide.
+Xavier School is also an IB World School since 2010.
+It is authorized to offer the International Baccalaureate Diploma Program (IBDP), a rigorous and innovative academic program recognized by universities worldwide.

 Xavier School is a Jesuit Catholic college preparatory school with a distinct Chinese and Filipino character.